frjo/ansible-roles/README.md

 A mail server built with postfix and dovecot.
 Support multiple domains and virtual mailboxes and aliases in a sql database.
 Administration via the postfix admin web interface.

 Use together with the common and dbserver roles.

 Provides a Apache vhost conf file as well but you need to install Apache separately.

+Read more in by blog post [Run your own mail server with Postfix and Dovecot](https://xdeb.org/post/2018/02/07/run-your-own-mail-server-with-postfix-and-dovecot/).

 ## Mail relay och MX backup